Jurgen Klopp says opinion hasn't changed on European Super League after previous opposition

 - European Super League: The key questions

-"It's a tough one.
-People are not happy about it, and I can understand that, but I cannot say a lot more about it because we were not involved in any processes, not the players not me, we didn't know about it.
-That's the case or the fact, the facts are out there.
-We will have to wait to see how it develops."

-Liverpool fans have reacted angrily to the news that their club could be involved in a European Super League, with banners outside Anfield reading: 'LFC fans against European Super League' and 'Shame on You - RIP LFC - 1892-2021'.
+Liverpool fans have reacted angrily to the news their club could be involved in the European Super League, with banners outside Anfield reading: 'LFC fans against European Super League' and 'Shame on You - RIP LFC - 1892-2021'.

 In full: What Jurgen Klopp told Sky Sports before Liverpool's game at Leeds